Learning analytics quick guide

-This quick guide is intended to introduce teachers to Moodle Analytics.
+This quick guide is intended to introduce teachers to Moodle Learning Analytics.
+For further details about the Moodle Learning Analytics system, see the links in the sidebar.

-If your Moodle site administrator has enabled Analytics, you may receive special notifications called "insights" sent by learning analytics models.
+If your Moodle site administrator has enabled Moodle Learning Analytics, you may receive special notifications called "insights" sent by learning analytics models.

 Models will start generating predictions at different points in time, depending on the site prediction models and details like the course start and end dates.